The Importance of Dental Sealants in Protecting Your Teeth

 How Long Can They Last?

 As previously mentioned, they can last for many years or even decades.
-They have been proven to be effective in protecting tooth enamel since their introduction in 1970s.
+They have been proven to be effective in protecting tooth enamel since their introduction in the 1970s.
 There are also studies that showed how effective they are in preventing decay on those surfaces of your teeth.

 Many children are great candidates for this dental prevention method.
 Parents are advised to let their kids be seen by their dentists to find out whether or not they can take advantage of this preventive method.